Aliyun Bailian (3): Qwen-Omni for Video, Audio, and Image Understanding

 | |

-For pure transcription, Bailian also exposes a dedicated Paraformer ASR model that is cheaper.
-Use Paraformer for transcribe-only and Qwen-Omni when you need understanding (sentiment, summarization, “did the call mention pricing”).
+For pure transcription, Bailian also offers a dedicated Paraformer ASR model, which is cheaper.
+Use Paraformer for transcription only and Qwen-Omni when you need understanding (sentiment, summarization, “did the call mention pricing”).

 The recurring pattern I ship for AI marketing: a creative team uploads a 60-second product video; we want a structured caption (scene description, key product features visible, target audience guess, recommended music style).
 One Qwen-Omni call, JSON mode (yes it works with multimodal), under 4 seconds wall clock for 720p input.